tomjptech/python_asteroid/README.md

 python3 -m venv venv

-#Activate it
+#Activate it\n
 source venv/bin/activate

-#And you also need to install the requirements from the txt file
+#And you also need to install the requirements from the txt file\n
 pip install -r requirements.txt